 As a further precaution, the country also required Salvadorans arriving from other countries to quarantine for 30 days.

-Guatemala has had about 26,000 cases of coronavirus as of 10 July.
+Guatemala has had more than 60,000 cases of coronavirus as of 13 August.
 According to the local U.S. embassy, the Guatemalan government has closed its borders to most non-Guatemalans.
 Travel within the country is highly restricted, and a mandatory curfew is being enforced.

 Fifteen percent of the cases in the country have been found in people deported from the United States, and Guatemala only agreed to accept future flights of deportees if the U.S. helps test every one of them.

-Because Panama is a major maritime and air hub, it sits in a vulnerable position for Covid-19 outbreaks.
+Because Panama is a major maritime and air hub, it sits in a vulnerable position for COVID-19 outbreaks.
 The first case was recorded on 9 March and on 22 March all international and domestic travel was banned and is still prohibited.
 Most provinces are under a mandatory curfew, with some regions under strict movement restrictions.
 The local U.S. embassy notes that the government has also mandated beginning 2 June that anyone outside must be wearing a mask that covers their nose and mouth.

-The greater Buenos Aires area is currently being isolated from the rest of Argentina as some restrictions are being reactivated in the area.
-Public transportation will only be available to essential workers and Buenos Aires residents are only permitted outside to basic necessities.
-This is set to last until July 17.
+The greater Buenos Aires area was being isolated from the rest of Argentina as some restrictions are being reactivated in the area.
+Public transportation was available only to essential workers and Buenos Aires residents were only permitted outside to basic necessities.
+This was set to last until 17 July.

-According to Johns Hopkins University, Argentina has about 90,693 confirmed infections and 1720 deaths.
+According to Johns Hopkins University, Argentina has more than 270,000 confirmed infections and 5,000 deaths.

 The country not only banned international flights, but also internal flights.

 Argentina has defaulted on debts it could not pay for the ninth time since its founding, and has entered year three of a recession.

 The government has not officially imposed any quarantine restrictions and President Jair Bolsonaro denies the need for them, insisting that only the elderly and other high-risk populations should stay home.

 It wasn’t until 5 May that São Luís, the capital of Maranhão state, become the first major city in the country to implement a partial lockdown.
 More cities have passed lockdown measures since then, but many are now are re-opening.
 Some cities have progressed through their phases and are now opening larger centres such as malls, though masks are required

-President Ivan Duque closed Colombian borders to foreign travelers in mid-March and borders will now not reopen until August 31.
-No international passenger flights being allowed until at least the end of August.
+President Ivan Duque closed Colombian borders to foreign travellers in mid-March and borders were set to reopen on 31 August.
 It’s a huge setback for Avianca as the airline is effectively grounded aside from cargo flights and has already declared bankruptcy in U.S. courts.

 It’s one of the world’s toughest travel bans.
 Colombians returning home have been asked to self-quarantine for 14 days upon arrival.
-The nation has extended quarantine procedures until August 1, with a longer quarantine for individuals over age 70 until August 31.
+The nation extended quarantine procedures through 1 August, with a longer quarantine for individuals over age 70 until 31 August.

-Paraguay has been under strict quarantine, and more than half of its 550 cases are thought to have come from neighboring Brazil which shares a loosely patrolled 400-kilometer border.
+Paraguay has been under strict quarantine, and many of its cases are thought to have come from neighbouring Brazil which shares a loosely patrolled 400-kilometre border.

-Peru was the first in the region to implement quarantine measures, but despite its early precautions, the country now has the second-highest number of coronavirus cases in South America: 316,448 cases with 11,314 deaths as of July 10.
+Peru was the first in the region to implement quarantine measures, but despite its early precautions, the country now has the second-highest number of coronavirus cases in South America: Nearly half a million cases with 21,713 deaths as of 14 August.

-No regularly scheduled commercial flights from the UK are available as of July 10, but the local embassy has been providing updates on availabilities of repatriation flights.
+No regularly scheduled commercial flights from the U.S. are available as of 14 August, but the local embassy has been providing updates on availabilities of repatriation flights.
 Domestic air travel has resumed.

 Foreigners are barred from visiting Uruguay until further notice, and the country’s borders with Brazil and Argentina are also closed.
 There are no regularly scheduled commercial passenger flights, but some flights to Brazil are being allowed to fly foreigners out of Uruguay.

 This South American country has been one of the world’s most at-risk nations amid the coronavirus pandemic, and has fewer than 200 intensive care beds available, according to President Duque in neighbouring Colombia.
 The U.S. has limited ability to support its citizens who are in Venezuela, and all international travel – suspension of commercial flights and closure of land and sea borders – have been shut down.
-The government announced, however, that domestic and international regular commercial flights are allowed to resume from June 13.
-Only Venezuela citizens are able to travel into the country at this time.
+In fact, borders are pretty much still closed.
+Some Venezuelans are trapped in the U.S.